sigurdarsonoli/VESM2VT05BU/verkefni/verkefni1.md

    1. _Hvað þýðir 9600 baud í Serial.begin(9600) og hvað gerist ef þú breytir gildinu?_

 9. PIR Motion Sensor (Digital Input)
-   1. _Can you replace the LED with a servo motor, and code up a program to wave the servo when the sensor is triggered?_
    1. _Try swapping out your PIR motion sensor for other digital inputs such as a pushbutton or tilt switch._

 10. Photoresistor (Analog Input)